judo347/CTF-Writeups/ALLES!/Sanity Check/20210905-alles!-sanity-check-writeup.md

 **Category**: web, **Difficulty**: easy, **Author**: fionera, **Points**: 104

-The text for the challenge was: *You aren't a 🤖, right?*
+Challenge text: *You aren't a 🤖, right?*

 #### The Challenge